The COVID-19 outbreak has amounted huge pressures on many organisations. Gulbenkian Foundation found themselves as one of those organisations.

 More and more organisations are adopting digital solutions.

-A business continuity plan enables organisations to prepare for potential threats.
+A business continuity plan prepares organisations for potential threats.
 As a result, they can assemble solutions that will allow them to recover successfully.
 While also, avoiding repercussions.

 Business process automation allows employees to abandon the time-consuming method of using paper-based documents and others.
 By doing so, employees can essentially work from home as advised.